 - To downplay online falsehoods.

-The courts will be given an expanded scope of orders, where victims of falsehoods (both individuals and companies) will be able to apply for interim orders if they want the falsehood to be taken down urgently.
+Victims of falsehoods (both individuals and companies) will be able to apply for an interim stop publication order if they want the falsehood to be taken down urgently.

-Applications for interim orders will be heard within 24 hours from when they are filed, although processes may take longer if the other party challenges the victim’s application.
+Applications for interim stop publication orders will be heard within 2 working days from when they are filed, although processes may take longer if the other party challenges the victim’s application.
 If so, a final order is expected to be issued within 1 month from the date of application for the interim order.

-Doxxing – the publication of another individual’s personal information with the intention to harass, threaten or facilitate violence against them – will also be criminalised under POHA.
+Doxxing–the publication of another individual’s personal information with the intention to harass, threaten or facilitate violence against them is a criminal offence under POHA.

-Individuals found guilty of doxxing with the intent to cause harassment, alarm or distress can be fined up to S$5,000 and/or face a jail term of up to 6 months.
-The maximum jail term is doubled for individuals found guilty of doxxing with the intent to create fear or provocation.
+Individuals found guilty of doxxing with the intent to cause harassment, alarm or distress can be fined up to S$5,000 and/or face a jail term of up to 6 months for a first offence.
+The maximum jail term is doubled for individuals found guilty of a first offence of doxxing with the intent to create fear or provocation.